Skip to content

 Scene

-Finally, you can scale up your model to the desired size (shift + left click) using the gizmo tool.
+After importing, you can scale your model to the desired size using the Gizmo tool.

 Resize model

-You can always select the canvas to know the size in pixels of the result.
+You can always select the canvas to check the final output size in pixels.

 Canvas size